What Is The Electrochemical Gradient

 4. ATP Synthesis: The Powerhouse of the Cell

 The electrochemical gradient of protons (H+) across the inner mitochondrial membrane is fundamental to ATP synthesis in oxidative phosphorylation.
-During cellular respiration, electrons are passed along the electron transport chain, pumping H+ from the mitochondrial matrix into the intermembrane space.
+Consider this: during cellular respiration, electrons are passed along the electron transport chain, pumping H+ from the mitochondrial matrix into the intermembrane space.
 This creates a substantial electrochemical gradient across the membrane.
 The H+ ions then flow back into the matrix through ATP synthase, an enzyme that utilizes the energy of this flow to synthesize ATP.
 This process is known as chemiosmosis.

 Frequently Asked Questions (FAQ)